The IMPRovE Partnership Trial

 - are receiving care from a GP who is also enrolled in the trial

-Participating patients will be asked to complete a survey now, in six months, and in twelve months.
+Participating patients will be asked to complete a survey now, in three months, six and in nine months.
 You will also be asked to contribute de-identified health data to the project team.
 Participating patients will receive a $25 gift voucher each time you complete the survey.

 2 page Explanatory Statement for Patient Participants